iaifi/iaifi.github.io/public-resources.md

 *Contact [IAIFI Management](mailto:iaifi@mit.edu) if you need graphics in different formats, colors, or sizes.*

+## Visit IAIFI

+Though the IAIFI is located in the Boston area, we encourage researchers at the intersection of physics and AI to visit us and spend time with IAIFI researchers.
+If you are interested in organizing a visit (as an individual or group), complete the [IAIFI Visitor form](/visitors.html).

 ## FAQ

 * **How can I get more involved with IAIFI?**